 It’s best to avoid these 4 caveats and phrases when sharing a salvation message for kids:

 1. “Invite Jesus into your heart.”

-After giving a talk on creating meaningful salvation messages for kids, a leader asked, “Why aren’t the kids responding to our invitation to have Jesus come live in their heart?
+After giving a talk on creating a meaningful salvation message for kids, a leader asked, “Why aren’t the kids responding to our invitation to have Jesus come live in their heart?
 Who wouldn’t want Jesus living inside them?!”

-And while I agree with her intent, think about the reality of how many children might understand this concept:
+And while I agree with that intent, think about the reality of how children might understand this concept: